How to build a dog bed, or: I finally checked that DIY project off my list of things to create!

-Thanksgiving week was the perfect time to follow through with this project as I gave myself some time off from my pet sitting business.
+Thanksgiving week was the perfect time to follow through with this project as I gave myself some time off.

-Now, ideally I would have loved to find an extra large wooden crate of sorts that would just have needed an opening and a comfy doggie bed or pillow placed inside of it, and maybe a coat of paint.
+Now, ideally I would have loved to find an extra large wooden crate of sorts.
+That way, it would just have needed an opening and a comfy doggie bed or pillow, along with a coat of paint.

-Since our pack couldn’t, however, find a wooden crate that was large enough to accommodate both Missy & Buzz at once, we improvised and simply attached shiplap pine boards to a fiberboard base!
+Unfortunately, I couldn’t find one that was large enough for both Missy & Buzz.
+That’s why I had to improvise and simply attached shiplap pine boards to a fiberboard base!

 We purchased the majority of our supplies at Home Depot, except for the legs and the quick mount straight top plates – we found those at Lowe’s.